RamenVentures/Operating-Manual/README.md

 ### <a href="http://www.twitter.com/adammcnamara" target="_blank">Adam McNamara</a>

-Adam was the first VP Product at <a href="http://www.shopify.com" target="_blank">Shopify</a> where he helped create the Product strategies that Shopify has used to grow from a $100M to $17B company.
+Adam was the first VP Product at <a href="http://www.shopify.com" target="_blank">Shopify</a> where he helped create the Product strategies it used to grow to a $17B company today.

 ### <a href="http://www.twitter.com/joshpc" target="_blank">Joshua Tessier</a>

-Josh was the first Head of Core Product Engineering at  <a href="http://www.shopify.com" target="_blank">Shopify</a> where he hired, trained, and lead hundreds of engineers to build software that powers 700,000+ businesses and $10B/year in sales.
+Josh was the first Head of Core Product Engineering at  <a href="http://www.shopify.com" target="_blank">Shopify</a> where he lead hundreds of engineers to build software that powers 700,000+ businesses and $10B/year in sales.

 ### <a href="http://www.twitter.com/alizhd" target="_blank">Ali Zahid</a>